-To gain access onto the BTEC National Sport and Exercise Sciences course, students will have achieved six Level 2 qualifications including either English or Maths GCSE and have an interest in studying or working in sports.
+To gain access onto the BTEC National Sport and Exercise Sciences course, students will have achieved six Level 2 gualifications including either English or Maths GCSE and have an interest in studying or working in sports.

-BTEC National Sport and Exercise Sciences is a Level 3 qualification that consists of six core units plus twelve specialist units as listed below.
+BTEC National Sport and Exercise Sciences is a Level 3 qualification.
+The following units will be studied for each qualification level.